ivoyager/ivoyager-changelogs/README.md

 * Fixed bug in SelectionData widget that allowed it to proliferate Labels on each game load without clearing.
 * Fixed "?" display for moon masses.
 * Fixed bug preventing "Top" view from showing whole system.
+* Various erros in Body and Orbit get functions found and fixed while expanding data display.